Ryzee119/Omnispeak64/README.md

 ## Download
 You can download a precompiled binary from the [Release section](https://github.com/Ryzee119/Omnispeak64/releases).
 This include the shareware version of the first episode.
-Support for the other 2 episodes are supported, however need files from the original game.
+The other 2 episodes are supported, however need files from the original game.
 Ref https://github.com/sulix/omnispeak.
 Copy these to the `filesystem` folder and recompile.
 A menu to select the epsiode is in the todo list.

 ## Build